-Dr. Nancy Shaw, 62-years old, was killed by suspected roaming dogs in Lyons, Georgia.
+Dr. Nancy Shaw, 62-years old, was killed by roaming dogs in Lyons, Georgia.

-UPDATE 10/23/20: On October 23, 2020 we obtained confirmation about the dog breeds involved in the death of Dr. Nancy Shaw from a records request from the Lyons Police Department.
+On October 23, 2020 our nonprofit obtained confirmation about the dog breeds involved in the death of Dr. Nancy Shaw from a records request from the Lyons Police Department.
 The three dogs, which are still being held by police, are described in records as one brown and white pit bull-mix and two black pit bull-mixes.
 All of the dogs belong to the same owner.
 We also obtained three photographs of the dogs.
-The outcome of the dogs has not been determined.
+The outcome of the dogs has not been determined at this time.

 05/10/20: Suspected Dogs Captured